tristanlatr/WPWatcher/README.md

   - Follow URL redirection if WPScan fails and propose to ignore main redirect
   - Log file also lists all the findings
   - Scan sites continuously at defined interval and configure script as a linux service
   - Parse results differently wether WPScan format is JSON or CLI
+  - Forward scan results to Syslog server

 ## Prerequisites
   - [WPScan](http://wpscan.org/) (itself requires Ruby and some libraries).